Advice - General / Getting your money

 Many organisations will ask you for your bank details so that payment can be made straight into your account through the BACS system.
 It's quicker than a cheque.
 You should be notified when the money is coming in.

-If a job is spread over a long period (this is common in the book trade, for example) try to arrange a system of regular invoicing, either at fixed intervals, such as every month, or at different stages of production, such as a third up front on agreement, a third half-way through, and a third on completion.
+If a job is spread over a long period (this is common in the book trade, for example) try to arrange a system of regular invoicing, either at fixed intervals, such as every month, or at different stages of production, such as a third upfront on agreement, a third half-way through, and a third on completion.

 Many publications operate a "self-billing" system, in which they pay without needing an invoice.
 The disadvantage of this system is that it makes it much easier for the client to set the rate for the job if you have not made a clear agreement in advance.
 If you are paid in this way, be sure to keep a clear record of every piece of work done and the agreed rate, including what rights you licensed to the client.
-Check that you have in fact been paid for each piece of work - and that none have fallen out of the system.
+Check that you have in fact been paid for each piece of work - and that none has fallen out of the system.

 Some companies that operate self-billing helpfully send freelances itemised accounts, showing what has been paid for each contribution.
 Freelance contributors should check these against their own records and, if necessary, make sure any mistakes are rectified.
+Otherwise, you'll need to check against your bank statements.

 Some freelances find it helpful to send a statement to a client at the end of the month indicating what they are owed and for what.
 A statement is a list of invoices still due, giving for each: